-Each building with a shopfront on the ground floor is required to have awnings, balconies, colonnades, or arcades facing the primary streets.
+Each building with a shopfront on the ground storyfloor is required to have awnings, balconies, colonnades, or arcades facing the primary streets.
 When providing a required awning or balcony, or one that extends into a street right-of-way, the following design requirements apply:

-a.
-Awnings.

-- Awnings over ground-story doors or windows minimum depth: five feet. - ii.
-Minimum underside clearance: eight feet. - iii.
-Awnings must extend over at least 25% of the width of the primary façade or over the full width of all windows and transparent portions of the primary façade. - iv.
+- a.
+Awnings. - Awnings over ground-story doors or windows minimum depth-\\\\\five feet\\\\\ - ii.
+Minimum underside clearance-; eight feet. - Awnings must extend over at least 25-percent% of the width of the primary façade or over the full width of all windows and transparent portions of the primary façade. - iv.
 Back-lit, high-gloss, or plasticized fabrics are prohibited. - b.
 Second-story balconies. - i.
-Minimum depth: six feet. - ii.
-Minimum underside clearance: 10 feet. - iii.
-Balconies must extend over at least 25% of the width of the primary façade. - iv.
-Balconies may have roofs but must be open toward the primary and side street. - A colonnade or arcade may extend forward of the build-to zone and over public sidewalks, provided that it maintains two feet of horizontal clearance from the curb. - d.
-When an awning, balcony, colonnade, or arcade extends over a public sidewalk, the property owner may be required to enter into an agreement in a form acceptable to the City, establishing the property owner's sole responsibility for repairing any damage that may result from public maintenance or improvements.
+Minimum depth--: six feet. - ii.
+Minimum underside clearance = ten: 10 feet. - iii.
+Balconies must extend over at least 25 percent% of the width of the primary façade. - iv.
+Balconies may have roofs but must be open toward the primary and side street.

+c.
+A colonnade or arcade may extend forward of the build-to zone and over public sidewalks, provided that it maintains two feet of horizontal clearance from the curb.